About Big City Mountaineers

 Instructors are hired and paid as 1099 independent contractors.

-- Daily compensation: $115 – $142/ day dependent on experiences and qualifications
+- Daily compensation: $115 – $180/ day dependent on experiences and qualifications and $88 for support on admin days.

 - Pay increase: BCM instructors will earn an additional $5 a day per returning year up to $25.